-AmeriCorps Launched in fall of 2015 with support from the Serve Montana and the Corporation for National & Community Service, MTCC's AmeriCorps Program supports college access and success work across Montana by deploying college student AmeriCorps members who provide coaching and support to first generation and low income K-12 students and families.
-AmeriCorps members serving with the program provide a variety of direct service activities, supporting youth-focused programming, college application nights, FAFSA applications, and norming the idea of college going.
+MTCC's AmeriCorps program launched in fall of 2015 with support from the Serve Montana and the Corporation for National & Community Service.
+The program supports college access and success work across Montana by deploying full time AmeriCorps Leaders and part-time college student AmeriCorps members who provide coaching and support to first generation and low income K-12 students and families.
+AmeriCorps members serving with the program provide a variety of direct service activities, supporting youth-focused programming, college application nights, FAFSA applications, and norming the idea and practice of going to college.

 Montana Campus Compact AmeriCorps Teams serve throughout the state and are focused student success and college access.